 Taqueria Chicago is small, charming and considered by many to be the place for tacos on the Westside.

+Order your tacos authentic on a corn tortilla with cilantro and onion.
+Add a squeeze of fresh lime juice to taste.
 To look like an insider, order the tacos campechanos.
 These half chorizo, half carne asada tacos aren't on the menu, but they're delicious.